barrelstrength/sprout-docs/docs/forms/opt-in-field.md

+---
+date: 2018-06-25
+description: The Opt-in Field is a specialized checkbox field that presents the user a single checkbox and supporting message.
+---

 # Opt-in Field

 The Opt-in Field is a specialized checkbox field that presents the user a single checkbox and supporting message.
 Unlike most other fields, the Opt-in Field does not display its field label by default.